stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - It is possible to register valid redirect URLs for one environment.

-## 2.2.
-Integration of itsme® services
-Once your Sandbox has been created, you can start working on the integration itself.
-All the information needed to do so is the object of this document.
-### 2.2.1. itsme® OpenID Configuration
+## 2.2. itsme® OpenID Configuration
 The OpenID Connect protocol requires the use of multiple endpoints for authenticating users, and for requesting resources including tokens, user information and public keys.

 To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document", a JSON document found at well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration including,